Evidence that Site Performance Impacts Conversion Rate

 Learn more about onload page load time and other eCommerce timing metrics

-The results surrounding conversion rate
+The results surrounding the conversion rate

 A staircase-like graph illustrates better conversion rates at faster page load times and a steady drop as pages took longer to load:

 In this example, comparing the average page load time of 2.2 to 3.2 seconds shows a stark difference in the conversion rate.
 When translated into revenue, one second can be very significant.